-10801196.....3 credits Focuses upon developing speaking, verbal, and non-verbal communication, and listening skills through individual presentations, group activities, and other projects.
+10801196.....3 credits Focuses on developing effective listening techniques and verbal and nonverbal communication skills through oral presentation, group activity, and other projects.
+The study of self, conflict, and cultural contexts will be explored, as well as their impact on communication.

 Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237, or ACT of 15 Reading/16 Writing.
 Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.